bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 18°
-- Partly Cloudy
+- Mostly Cloudy
-- 73% humidity
+- 76% humidity
 - 6 mph wind
-- 38% cloud cover
+- 80% cloud cover
 - 22 AQI 🟩
 - 0.46 inches of snow and 0.03 inches of rain expected in the next 48 hours